-We have compiled some fantastic tips to get you designing high-quality HTML newsletters like never before.
+We have compiled some fantastic tips and tools to help you design high-quality HTML newsletters.
 Even if you’re a newbie to the subject you’ll surely find some invaluable information to get you started in the e-mail marketing process.

 Goals of a Newsletter

 Before getting into the design aspects we should clarify your purpose for building a newsletter.
 Depending on the type of website you run, the information contained in your newsletter may vary dramatically from others, but the core purpose of a newsletter is to deliver convenient updates right to your reader’s Inbox.

 Heavy Internet users are likely to check their e-mail more than twice a day.
 Even those who are constantly busy will take the time to go through their messages at least once a day.
 This is the perfect time to capture attention even without requiring visits to your site.
 Even if nobody is clicking through your links, the information is still received, which is great for building a brand name.

 Consider some of the topics you would need to offer in your design.
 Are you including links to signup for your service; possibly blog links, or most recently published articles on your site?
 The layout of your newsletter will reflect how you wish for your readers to respond, but ultimately you are looking to drum up interest and pass around some interesting tidbits of information to the masses.